Beyond Chocolate and Hot-Stone Massages: A Guide to Self-Care

 It's not a spa package.
 It’s an every day practice for living your best life.

 The time when being a workaholic, pulling all-nighters, or starving on a highly restrictive diet to earn bragging rights is over.
 Self-care may be a meme of the moment (there are currently over twelve million #selfcare posts on Instagram), but taking care of ourselves is not a trend.
 It’s an act of social responsibility.
-The goal is to build a life that you don’t feel the need to escape from and live in a way that supports the strongest, most aware version of ourselves so that we can connect with others to collectively change the systems that hold us all back.
+The goal is to build a life that we don’t feel the need to escape from and live in a way that supports the strongest, most aware version of ourselves so we can connect with others to collectively change the systems that hold us all back.

 An effective program of self-care begins with the basics: